Chaitya62/chaitya62.github.io/_posts/2018-04-29-Writing-your-own-MVC-from-Scratch-in-PHP.md

 - Create (insert)
 - Where clause

-You can however increase the functionality or stick to pure SQL queries.
+However, you can increase the functionality or stick to pure SQL queries.

-So we will just look at how we can use the model in the controller.
+So, we will just look at how we can use model in the controller.
 You can build the Model class anyway you want.

 So our model will inherit from our core class `CJ_Model.php`.

-Here is how the `CJ_Model.php` looks like.
+Here is how `CJ_Model.php` looks like.

 ```php